bottom-software-foundation/bottom-applescript/README.md

 If anyone else is masochistic enough to try then please do 🥺👉👈

+Note: Script Editor by default saved the scripts as `.scpt` files which are binary.
+I have uploaded the text versions as well which end in `.applescript`.
 ## How to use
 Place `bottomify.scpt` and `debottomify.scpt` into your Script Libraries folder.